 The new sample parts are subjected to the same quality testing and more adjustments are made, if necessary.

-By leveraging scientific molding and DOE, experienced complex injection molding engineers understand each phase of development — from mold design and flow analysis to process monitoring and quality control.
+By leveraging scientific molding and DOE, experienced custom injection molding engineers understand each phase of development — from tool design and mold fill analysis to process monitoring and quality control.
 The result?
-The most efficient and robust process possible for manufacturing the complex injection molded plastic parts and products you need for critical-use applications from medical devices to heavy trucking parts.
+The most efficient and robust process possible for manufacturing the complex injection molded plastic parts and products you need for complex applications from medical devices to automotive parts.